nightmare-tech/PWD_Vault/README.md

 ## Installation:

-Download the zip via `github.com/nightmare-tech/PWD_Vault` or clone it via git :-
+Download the zip via `github.com/nightmare-tech/PWD_Vault` After downloading the folder paste the folder in Vs code and you can directly run the code or clone it via git :-
+Its very easy process of pasting folder in Vs code.
 ```
 git clone https://nightmare-tech/PWD_Vault
 ```